zerotier/ZeroTierOne/redis-schema.md

 updated whenever network configuration or member authorization is changed.
 It is sent to clients if authorized is true and if netconf itself contains a valid string-serialized dictionary.

 The ipAssignments field is re-generated whenever the zt1:network:\<nwid\>:ipAssignments hash is modified for this member.
 Both the API code and the netconf-master code must keep this in sync.
-This field is read-only for API users; the ipAssignments part of the API must be used to modify member IP address assignments.

-### zt1:network:\<nwid\>:ipAssignments

-This is a hash mapping IP/netmask bits fields to 10-digit ZeroTier addresses of network members.
-IPv4 fields contain dots, e.g. "10.2.3.4/24" or "29.1.1.1/7".
-IPv6 fields contain colons.
-Note that IPv6 IP abbreviations must *not* be used; use \:0000\: instead of \:\: for zero parts of addresses.
-This is to simplify parser code and canonicalize for rapid search.
-All hex digits must be lower-case.

-This is only used if the network's IPv4 and/or IPv6 auto-assign mode is 'zt' for ZeroTier assignment.
-The netconf-master will auto-populate by choosing unused IPs, and it can be edited via the API as well.

 # Users (ZeroTier Networks only)